Swan River (Western Australia): Flood events

-In and about Perth, the water owing to the force of the incoming seas at the mouth of the river presented a scene of a great lake, all the jetties were submerged, the high roads to Fremantle covered, and passage traffic rendered impossible quantities of sandalwood lying along the banks of river were washed away, and the inhabitants of the suburban villas on the slopes of Mount Eliza obliged to scramble up the hill sides to get into Perth.

-The flood of July 1926 (ARI=30) resulted in the washing away of the Upper Swan Bridge and a section of the Fremantle Railway Bridge.
+The flood of July 1926, with a return period of 30 years, resulted in the washing away of the Yagan Bridge and a section of the Fremantle Railway Bridge.
 The Fremantle bridge partially collapsed on 22 July 1926, five minutes after a train containing schoolchildren had passed over.
-No one was injured in the collapse, however it created major disruption to commerce for several months.
+No one was injured in the collapse; however, it created major disruption to commerce for several months.
 Repairs were completed and the bridge reopened on 12 October 1926.

 Governance

-The Swan River Trust is a state government body, within the ambit of the Department of Environment and Conservation (Western Australia) – that was constituted in 1989 after legislation passed the previous year, that reports to the Minister for the Environment.
+The Swan River Trust was a state government body, within the ambit of the Department of Environment and Conservation (Western Australia) – that was constituted in 1989 after legislation passed the previous year, that reports to the Minister for the Environment.
 It brings together eight representatives from the community, State and local government authorities with an interest in the Swan and Canning rivers to form a single body responsible for planning, protecting and managing Perth's river system.

-The Trust meets twice a month to provide advice to the Minister for the Environment, the Western Australian Planning Commission and river border related local government bodies to guide development of the Swan and Canning rivers.
+The functions of the trust have been absorbed by the subsequent Western Australian Environmental protection authorities, the most recent change being in 2017, to the Department of Biodiversity, Conservation and Attractions.

 Human uses

 Transport

-In the earliest days of the Swan River Settlement, the river was used as the main transport route between Perth and Fremantle.
-This continued until the establishment of the Government rail system between Fremantle and Guildford via Perth.
+In the earliest days of the Swan River Colony, the river was used as the main transport route between Perth and Fremantle.
+This continued until the establishment of the government rail system between Fremantle and Guildford via Perth.